 Moreover, pursuant to Articles 5 and 33 of the Regulations of the Board of Directors, the Board shall appoint or remove its Secretary and Vice-Secretary, subject to a report by the Nomination and Compensation Committee.

-Does the Nomination Committee issue a report on the appointment?
-YES Does the Nomination Committee issue a report on the removal?
-YES Does the full Board approve the appointment?
-YES Does the full Board approve the removal?
-YES
+Does the Nomination Commi Does the Nomination Commi

+Does the full Board approve t Does the full Board approve t

+Remarks

 Is the Secretary of the Board commissioned especially to see that the good governance recommendations are heeded?